Best Charity Shops In The UK: These Are Our Readers' Favourites

 ”I picked up my favourite handbag there YEARS ago; it's only a simple cross-body saddle bag but it looks vintage while being in pristine condition and I get compliments on it all the time.

 "I'm constantly sewing the cover and fixing the buckle as I can't bear to part with it.

 "The shop is a great place for fashion finds, in my opinion.
 I wish I was able to visit more often.”

 "The managers know me well enough now that they will pop into where I work to tell me if something has come into the shop that I might like"

-If you’re in Pontypridd, Julia also recommends the St David’s Foundation Hospice Care shop, one of 37 across the south of Wales.
+If you’re in Pontypridd, Julia also recommends St David’s Foundation Hospice Care, one of 37 across the south of Wales.

-A cluster of recommendations came in for charity shops in the Midlands.
+A cluster of recommendations came in for charity stores in the Midlands.

 Jayde says that “the ones in Leamington Spa are a goldmine” and the source of many amazing bargains for her, even if she did have to pass up on a barely worn £40 Karen Millen trouser suit because of the impracticalities of wearing white.